Tire Rotation Guide: What To Know For Your Next Tire Service

 Tire rotation is the periodic repositioning of each of your vehicle’s tires in specific patterns based on tire type and vehicle, serving as an important part of tire upkeep and safety.

-For this service, one of the most common movement patterns is to move the front tires to the rear of the vehicle and the rear tires to the front.
+For this service, one of the most common tire rotation patterns is to move the front tires to the rear of the vehicle and the rear tires to the front.
 However, sometimes the driver’s side tires are moved to the passenger side, and the tires on the passenger side are moved to the driver’s side.
 And on some vehicles, it is best to rotate tires in a combination of these two movements.
 Thus, moving the tires in an “x” pattern.

 Why Is It So Important to Periodically Rotate Tires?